 There is no question that we are all facing difficult times.
 To maintain these safe and respectful spaces, everyone at SAIC, including students in residence halls, is expected to follow our Shared Responsibilities.
 We encourage our residents and their families to contact Residence Life with any questions or concerns at firstname.lastname@example.org and visit this site regularly for updates.
 Last but not least, the Residence Hall Handbook addresses many non-COVID-19 topics related to living in campus housing.

-Please see the following updates to Residence Life for fall 2020:
+Please see the following updates to Residence Life for the 2020–21 year:

 - De-densifying residence halls to allow for physical distancing.
 We are continuing to offer single and double rooms in Jones Hall and the 162 North State Street Residences and private bedrooms in shared apartments in the Buckingham, but we eliminated triple rooms in 162 and shared bedrooms in the Buckingham.
 All common areas have reduced occupancy in order to adhere to social distancing guidelines, and some common areas remain closed.

 - Enhancing cleaning.
 Housekeeping staff are prioritizing high-traffic areas, such as elevators, common areas, and public restrooms to clean throughout the day.

 - Reimagining dining.
 A number of changes have been implemented in our cafes, including removing self-service items (such as buffet items) and increasing grab-and-go options; introducing online/remote ordering with separate pickup locations; limiting seating; and changing traffic flow to accommodate social distancing.